What causes diarrhea?

 Chronic Inflammatory Bowel Disease

 IBD is characterized by diarrhea, which is the most frequent symptom.
 Indeed, the illness can influence transit time, making it faster and allowing for less water absorption.
 This results in watery stools.
+Crohn’s disease, an inflammatory bowel illness, can damage the small intestine, preventing normal food absorption and leading to diarrhea and increased fat and nutrient excretion.

-Keep in mind that diarrhea is not a disease in itself but a symptom of something.
+There are, of course, other conditions that can cause diarrhea including hormonal disorders, malnutrition, hyperthyroidism, etc. Keep in mind that diarrhea is not a disease in itself but a symptom of something.
 In other words, when you have diarrhea, your body is telling you that something is wrong.
 Occasional diarrhea, with a known cause, for example in the case of dehydration and stress, is nothing to worry about.
-But if you have persistent diarrhea which last several days with no clear cause, you should consult your doctor who will determine the underlying cause of your problem.
+But if you have persistent diarrhea which lasts several days with no clear cause, you should consult your doctor who will determine the underlying cause of your problem.

-To learn more about what to do when you have diarrhea, please check out our full dossier on the subject:
+To learn more about what to do when you have diarrhea, please check out our full dossier on the subject: What To Eat When You Have Diarrhea 10 Tips To Prevent And Treat Diarrhea.

 Jenny Zhang